Jithin-Jude/jithin-jude/README.md

 Currently working as Software Development Engineer at Riyaz, an MusicTech startup.<br/>
 I'm a Google India Scholar & Udacity Android Developer Nanodegree graduate👨‍🎓

-I love meeting new people and learning new things, Feel free to say hello and share a story with me.
+I love learn & explore new things, Feel free to say hi and share an idea with me, maybe I can help you.

 🤵‍♂️ **Soft skills:**<br/>
 ► Active listening<br/>